calblueprint/dccentralkitchen/docs/admin/updating-docs.md

 The 'mini' FAQ page is essentially a few selected questions from the full FAQ page without any headings.
 If you modify any content in the full FAQ, make sure to replicate those changes in the mini FAQ if applicable.

-To add/edit/remove content on the mini FAQ, you can simply copy/paste content from the full FAQ, or delete full FAQ blocks by deleting everything between a set of `:::` indicators.
+To add/edit/remove content on the mini FAQ, you can simply copy/paste content from the full FAQ, or delete FAQ blocks by deleting everything between a set of `:::` indicators.

 Be careful not to include too much content in the 'mini FAQ' to make sure the page does not get too crowded in the app.